Ignition system: Distributor-based systems

-An improved ignition system was developed by the Dayton Engineering Laboratories Co.
-(Delco) and introduced in the 1912 Cadillac.
-This ignition was developed by Charles Kettering and was a wonder in its day.
-It consisted of a single ignition coil, breaker points (the switch), a capacitor (to prevent the points from arcing at break) and a distributor (to direct the electricity from the ignition coil to the correct cylinder).
+An improved ignition system was invented by Charles Kettering at Delco in the United States and introduced in Cadillac's 1912 cars.
+The Kettering ignition system consisted of a single ignition coil, breaker points, a capacitor (to prevent the points from arcing at break) and a distributor (to direct the electricity from the ignition coil to the correct cylinder).
+The Kettering system became the primary ignition system for many years in the automotive industry due to its lower cost and relative simplicity.